-- Click to select additional actions to be performed. - Click to remove the selected action for this event routing rule. - 3 Click Save to save the event routing rule.
+- Click to remove the selected action for this event routing rule. - 3 Click Save to save the event routing rule.

 The newly created event routing rule appears at the end of the rules list under the Event Routing Rules tab.
 By default, this new event routing rule is active.